amor71/LiuAlgoTrader/README.md

 for effective algorithmic trading.
 The framework simplify development, testing, deployment, analysis and training algo trading strategies.
 The framework **automatically analyzes** trading sessions, hyper-parameters optimization, and the analysis may be used to train predictive models.

+The framework currently support trading and back-testing of US Equities, and back-testing Crypto strategies.
+The platform can be extended to support additional asset classes.

 LiuAlgoTrader can run on a laptop and *hedge-on-the-go*, or run on a multi-core hosted Linux server and it will automatically optimize for best performance for either.

-LiuAlgoTrader uses Alpaca.Markets brokerage APIs for trading, and can use either Alpaca or Polygon.io for stocks' data.
+LiuAlgoTrader uses [Alpaca.Markets](https://alpaca.markets/) brokerage APIs for trading, and can use either Alpaca or Polygon.io for stocks' data.
 The framework is evolving to support additional brokers and data-providers.

 LiuAlgoTrader is a full trading platform with a breath of tools to manage automated investment portfolios.